-F. Filing a grievance.
-If informal resolution is neither possible nor satisfactory in the judgment of the concerned faculty member, the faculty member may file a formal grievance on a form available from the Ombudsman.
-The Ombudsman will immediately forward the form to the Hearing Officer, the Respondent, the Provost and the Chair of the Faculty Senate.
+If informal resolution is neither possible nor satisfactory in the judgment of the concerned faculty member, the faculty member may file a formal grievance pursuant to procedures described in AA/PPS 04.02.32, paragraph 4.